 Coverage Assessment

-All nine scenarios were analyzed using a single replicate.
+All nine scenarios (s1-9) were analyzed using \(4\) chains with only one replicate.

 • Recall that we have six cases per scenario.